 There is one cool joke that the worst nightmare of a web hacker is that he suddenly forgets all his passwords.
 Password fatigue (or password chaos or identity chaos) is the feeling experienced by many people who are required to remember and manage a lot of passwords.
+And yet password statistics is really scary.

 And how many passwords do you need to keep in your head?
 I am sure as an Internet marketer, blogger and/or active social media user you must have quite a few passwords to manage.